This article originally appeared on VICE UK.

-37. Fighting is wonderful, and watching two lads pathetically scuffle on a rain-slick pavement while the soft pulsating noise of a party happens behind them is some of the only free joy left in this world.
+37. Fighting is wonderful, and watching two guys pathetically scuffle on rain-slick pavement while the soft pulsating noise of a party happens behind them is some of the only free joy left in this world.

-39. No, honestly, though, don’t bring pre-formed beef to the party: any fights that crack out should happen organically.
+39. No, honestly, though, don’t bring preformed beef to the party: Any fights that start out should happen organically.

-40. Also, if there is to be a fight it needs to be sorted quickly, and both the fighters have to leave immediately after, even if it’s v funny.
-You need one bloke who goes to the gym a lot to act as a referee, and at least five yelling girls to run in if things get too tasty, shouting "NO!
+40. Also, if there is to be a fight, it needs to be over quickly, and both the fighters have to leave immediately after, even if it’s very funny.
+You need one guy who goes to the gym a lot to act as a referee, and at least five yelling girls to run in if things get too tasty, shouting "NO!
 HE’S NOT WORTH IT!"

 41. Rules are: no bottling, no attacking the teeth, no major injuries.
-Leaving a party in a neck brace isn’t A Look.
+Leaving a party in a neck brace isn’t a good look.

 42. No stopping the party to make a speech.

-43. Drinking games are for students who legitimately say the word "prinks" out loud, with their mouth.
+43. Drinking games are for students.
 They are for nobody else.

-45. Weirdly, though, it does go two ways, and not organising properly can also doom a party vibe.
-Messaging the group chat a full three months beforehand asking people to "save the date" for their birthday, then not actually organising anything until the day before, is always doomed for failure.
+45. Weirdly, though, it does go two ways, and not organizing properly can also doom a party vibe.
+Messaging the group chat a full three months beforehand, asking people to "save the date" for their birthday, then not actually organizing anything until the day before, is always doomed for failure.
 You have to at once try and not try to plan a party.